• Free shipping on all orders

 Image Credit: Aleksei Verhovski, Shutterstock

 It may surprise you to learn that the European Maine Coon is simply a Maine Coon that’s been bred in Europe.
-As mentioned above, the European Maine Coon and American Maine Coon are both the same cat breed.
-The difference between the two is that breeders in Europe tend to go after a wilder look.
+As mentioned above, the European Maine Coon and American Maine Coon are the same breed.
+The difference between the two is that European breeders favor a wilder look.

 Characteristics & Appearance

-European breeders often have Maine Coons with taller ears, more prominent ear tufts, and longer, bushier tails than American breeders of the same breed.
+European breeders often have Maine Coons with taller ears, more prominent ear tufts, and longer, bushier tails than American breeders’ cats.
 The European-bred Maine Coons also have higher cheekbones and large, distinct squarish muzzles.

 Uses

 European Maine Coon cats are kept mostly as family pets.
-These are very sweet-natured cats that get along well with people and other pets.
-These cats are often kept on farms as pets because they’re known as being good mousers.
+These sweet-natured cats get along well with people and other pets.
+They are often kept on farms as pets because they’re known as being good mousers.

 American Maine Coon Overview